loadbalancedabe/load.balanced.abe.simulator/README.md

-Welcome to load balanced abe simulator,
+Welcome to load balanced abe simulator.

 In this page, we present the implementation details of our approach "Load-Balanced Attribute-Based Outsourced Encryption for Constrained IoT Devices"

 Meriem Gasmi, Computer Science Department, University of Biskra, Algeria, m.gasmi@univ-biskra.dz